meerestier/LEDAPS/ledaps_cc/README.md

 according to https://github.com/USGS-EROS/espa-surface-reflectance.git and images after year 2012 with metadata "resampling option: CC"

+Use the shell_script on this repository where you execute the following command

 ##Commands
 ```
 $docker build -t ledaps/ledaps:v1 .

-$docker run --rm -v <path to directory with ancilliary data>:/opt/ledaps -v <path to local directory with data>:/data -v <path to directory for results>:/results ledaps/ledaps:v1 <path to ancilliary data in docker> <path to source data in docker/L*> <path to destiny results in docker>
+$docker run --rm -v <path to directory with ancilliary data>:/opt/ledaps -v <path to local directory with data>:/data -v <path to directory for results>:/results ledaps/ledaps:v1 /results/shell_script <path to ancilliary data in docker> <path to source data in docker/L*> <path to destiny results in docker>

 #Example: